-- applicable regulations in the County of Vermilion River Land Use Bylaw. - iii.
+- iii.
 Existing intensive agricultural uses may continue at the discretion of the County of Vermilion River.
-Approval of any new intensive agricultural operations should only be considered subject to appropriate intermunicipal referral and communication as provided for under Section5.45.4 of this Intermunicipal Development Plan. - (b) The following shall continue to be permitted at the discretion of the County in accordance with the Agricultural District regulations of the County of Vermilion River Land Use Bylaw and Municipal Development Plan policies: - i. any permitted or discretionary uses; - ii. subdivision of the first parcel out of an unsubdivided quarter section; and - iii. redesignation of lands to the appropriate land use district subject to referral and communication as provided for under Section 5.45.4 of this Intermunicipal Development Plan. - (c) Both municipalities recognize the importance of agriculture to the local, regional, and provincial economy.
+Approval of any new intensive agricultural operations should only be considered subject to appropriate intermunicipal referral and communication as provided for under Section 5.4 of this Intermunicipal Development Plan. - (b) The following shall continue to be permitted at the discretion of the County in accordance with the Agricultural (A) District regulations of the County of Vermilion River Land Use Bylaw and Municipal Development Plan policies: - i. any permitted or discretionary uses; - ii. subdivision of the first parcel out of an unsubdivided quarter section; and - iii. redesignation of lands to the appropriate land use district subject to referral and communication as provided for under Section 5.4 of this Intermunicipal Development Plan. - (c) Both municipalities recognize the importance of agriculture to the local, regional, and provincial economy.
 In making decisions on development issues in the agricultural area, both municipalities will respect the right of agricultural operators to pursue normal activities associated with extensive agriculture taking into consideration potential impacts between adjacent uses. - (d) Unless otherwise provided in this Plan, the provisions of the County's Municipal Development Plan and Land Use Bylaw regarding the use and development of agricultural land will apply to the areas designated as Agriculture.